 The winner will be advised of his/her successful submission by the Chair of the Prize Committee.

-The winner should contact the AAEA President who will provide advice on the submission of the winner's paper at the Conference, as well as conference registration and accommodation options.
+The winner should contact the AAEA President who will provide advice on the submission of the winner's paper at the Conference.

 Travel Awards Committee